gyselax/gyselalibxx/assets/.doxy/gyselalibxx/gyselalibxx/classDerivFieldMem_3_01ElementType_00_01IdxRange_3_01DDims_8_8_8_01_4_00_01NDerivs_00_01MemSpace_01_4.md

 ### typedef physical\_grids

-_A type sequence containing all the physical dimensions on which the chunks are defined._
+_A type sequence containing all the physical grids on which the fields are defined._
 ```C++
 using DerivFieldMem< ElementType, IdxRange< DDims... >, NDerivs, MemSpace >::physical_grids =  typename base_type::physical_grids;
 ```